Understanding No-Fault Coverage in Long Island

 Anybody who drives a car in the state of New York, which includes the suburb of Long Island, must have personal injury protection.
 In the state of New York, it is called no-fault insurance.
 In other states and jurisdictions, it is called PIP or personal injury protection.
 A person is purchasing a provision in their insurance policy that allows them to get coverage for them and any passengers in their car injured in an accident.

-There is no bearing on fault.
-Whether a person is or is not at fault does not matter; everybody is entitled to get a level of treatment that is responsive to the injuries that they have.
-Hospital bills, medical bills, pharmaceutical bills, wage loss, home care, transportation if needed, and other miscellaneous items are covered under the New York no-fault law.
-Understanding no-fault coverage in Long Island may be difficult but with the assistance of a qualified car accident lawyer, it is possible.
+Fault has no bearing on coverage.
+Whether a person caused the accident does not matter; everyone has the right to receive treatment that responds to their injuries.
+New York’s no-fault law covers hospital care, medical treatment, prescriptions, lost wages, home care, transportation when needed, and other related expenses.
+Understanding no-fault coverage in Long Island may be difficult, but with the assistance of a qualified car accident lawyer, it is possible.
 If you have been involved in a car accident, get in touch with an attorney today.

 Things to Know About PIP